OZTaekOppa/FastaHandler/README.md

 ```
 python3 idextract.py --input-seq test_dna.fasta --input-header header_id.txt --out output_extracted.fasta --t 1 --mem 2
 ```
-+ If the input fasta file is not a single-line fasta, the embedded pipeline will automatically convert multiline fasta files into a single-line fasta.
++ If your input FASTA file is in multi-line format, the script will automatically convert it to single-line format for processing (embedded pipeline).

 - Parameter explanation
 	1. python 3: Call python 3